 d) that the use of HAPS as base stations within the terrestrial component of IMT is optional for administrations, and that such use should not have any priority over other terrestrial IMT use;

-e) that, in accordance with No. 5.388 and Resolution 212 (Rev.WRC-07)*, administrations may use the bands identified for IMT, including the bands referred to in this Resolution, for stations of other primary services to which they are allocated;
+e) that, in accordance with No. 5.388 and Resolution 212 (Rev.WRC-23), administrations may use the bands identified for IMT, including the bands referred to in this Resolution, for stations of other primary services to which they are allocated;

 ...